codatio/codat-docs/docs/guides/bank-feeds-tutorial.md

             account_type='Debit',
             balance=6531.4,
             currency='GBP',
-            feed_start_date='dolores', WHAT IS DIS IT S NOT ANYWHERE? id='352c5955-907a-4ff1-a3a2-fa9467739251',
+            feed_start_date='dolores', WHAT IS DIS IT S NOT ANYWHERE? doesnt seem to be needed id='352c5955-907a-4ff1-a3a2-fa9467739251',
             modified_date='2023-01-09T14:14:14.1057478Z',
             sort_code='123456',
-            status='Pending',  IS THIS SOMETHING THAT NEEDS TO BE PASSED IN THE REQUEST?
+            status='Pending',  IS THIS SOMETHING THAT NEEDS TO BE PASSED IN THE REQUEST? doesnt seem to be needed ),
-        ),
     ],
-    company_id='8a210b68-6988-11ed-a1eb-0242ac120002',
-    connection_id='2e9d2c44-f675-40ba-8049-353bfcb5e171',
+    company_id=companies_response.company.id,
+    connection_id=connections_response.connection.id,
 )

-res = s.bank_feed_accounts.create(req)
+bank_accounts_response = bank_feeds_client.bank_feed_accounts.create(req)
 ```
-In response, you will receive a list of created bank accounts.

-3. **Authorize the connection via proxy**
+### Authorize the connection via proxy

-Finally, use our [Proxy](https://github.com/codatio/client-sdk-python/blob/main/bankfeeds/docs/connections/README.md#proxy) endpoint to authorize the previously created data connection by querying the QBO auth flow endpoints.
+Finally, use our [Proxy](https://docs.codat.io/bank-feeds-api#/operations/proxy) endpoint to authorize the previously created data connection by querying the QBO auth flow endpoints.

 DO WE NEED TO DIRECT THE PERSON TO A QBO WEB ADDRESS, OR THIS ENDPOINT DOES THAT BY ITSELF?